-The new model could potentially sit at the top of an extended range of SUVs complementing Updated 2020 the Bentayga, which has already transformed the firm’s sales volumes and accounted for 47% of Bentleys sold in 2019.
+The new model could potentially sit at the top of an extended range of SUVs complementing the Bentley Bentayga, which has already transformed the firm’s sales volumes and accounted for 47% of Bentleys sold in 2019.

 “Our ambition is to fill the Mulsanne price space,” said Hallmark.
 “It will not be a sports car, because we will not build sports cars.
 The clear indication is that luxury car buyers see SUVs as being far more attractive, and that is where we see the potential.
 I can definitely see gaps for more derivatives of Bentayga and other opportunities within the SUV space.”